oja25/oja25.github.io/aboutme.md

 subtitle: A brief personal description
 ---

+Hello!
-Hello, I am a experienced research scientist and teacher, and work in LSHTM’s distance learning MSc Infectious Disease teaching team and lead the module on Nutrition and Infection.
-I am currently deepening my knowledge of machine learning and data science by completing an MSc in Health Data Science.
+I am an experienced research scientist and teacher, and work part-time in London School of Hygiene and Tropical Medicine's teaching team on the MSc in Infectious Disease by distance learning and lead the module on Nutrition and Infection.
+I am currently deepening my knowledge of Data Science by completing an MSc in Health Data Science.

 ### Education
-- MSc Health Data Science (Ongoing)
+- MSc, Health Data Science (Ongoing)
-- PGCILT
+- PG Cert, Teaching and Learning
-- PhD Infectious Disease Immunology with Epidemiology PhD
+- PhD, Infectious Disease Immunology with Epidemiology
+- Postgrad Diploma, Infectious and Tropical Diseases
-- BSc Cell and Molecular Biology
+- BSc, Cell and Molecular Biology